FDE(LOCAL) - ADMISSIONS: SCHOOL SAFETY TRANSFERS

-The Superintendent or designee shall ensure that the District complies with TEA guidelines for the collection and maintenance of data regarding:
+The Superintendent shall ensure that the District complies with Texas Education Agency (TEA) guidelines for the collection and maintenance of data regarding:

-Any student who becomes a victim of one of the following violent criminal offenses, as defined by the Penal Code, while in or on the grounds of the school the student attends:
+- Any student who becomes a victim of one of the following violent criminal offenses, as defined by the Penal Code, while on the

 School Safety Transfers

-The parent of a student who becomes a victim of a violent criminal offense as described above or who is assigned to a campus identified by TEA as persistently dangerous shall be offered a transfer to a safe public or charter school within the District.
+The parent of a student who becomes a victim of a violent criminal offense as described in the state guidance for unsafe school choice options or who is assigned to a campus identified by TEA as persistently dangerous shall be offered a transfer to a safe public or charter school within the District.